 Technology is fast evolving to help businesses drive stronger performance and steer clear of stagnation.
-Global IT spending is expected to increase by 4% to $4.4 trillion in 2022.
+According to Gartner, worldwide IT spending is expected to grow by 2.4% to $4.5 trillion in 2023.
 The traditional method for IT investments relies on capital expenditures (CapEx), but given the significant upfront costs, it fails to be an agile model.
 In contrast, operating expenses (OpEx) are flexible and easily responsive to changes in the marketplace.
 Explore more differences and discover how to update your IT budget for the best results leveraging OpEx:

 Switching From CapEx to OpEx

 With CapEx, you typically write a check upfront for that $50,000 IT investment or at least make a down payment for half of it.
 When leveraging OpEx, you can spread the cost of that $50,000 technology upgrade over the span of several months and often times multiple years.
 This budgeting model allows you to avoid weakening the cash position of your business.
 With OpEx, you no longer have to scramble for significant capital.

 Transitioning to an OpEx model yields several benefits:

 - Greater Responsiveness to Rapidly Changing Market Conditions

 - Ability to Reduce or Avoid Depreciation on IT Assets

 The primary difference between CapEx and OpEx is the short- vs. long-term perspectives:

 - CapEx reflects how decision-makers approach the long-term goals of the organization by balancing their IT investments and financial decisions.